Imaging-Server-Kit/imaging-server-kit/docs/sections/07_server.md

 Any Imaging Server Kit algorithm can be **served as a web API** using a built-in [FastAPI](https://fastapi.tiangolo.com/) server.
 This turns algorithms into web servers that you can interact with from Napari, QuPath, or Python via HTTP requests.

-Serving an algorithm is particularly useful when:

-- You want to run computations on a remote machine and visualize the results on your local machine.
-- You want to use algorithms in **QuPath** via the `qupath-extension-serverkit` extension.

 ## Using `sk.serve`

 Let's consider the threshold algorithm once again.
 You can serve this algorithm by passing it to `sk.serve()`.